xzbits/project_1_data_engineering_ND/README.md

 ## Description
 The project includes an ETL pipeline using Python to extract data from `song_data` and `log_data` and load them to `sparkifydb` database.
-And generate a Dashboard for data by executing queries in `dashboard_analytics.ipynb`.
+And generate a Dashboard for data by executing queries and plotting with `matplotlib` package in `dashboard_analytics.ipynb`.

 ## Database in STAR schema
 ![Sparkify_star_schema.PNG](project1_star_schema.png "sparkifydb STAR schema")